Marina-Filatova/speech2textbot/README.md

 `ffmpeg -version`

 Step 5.
-Done, you're great
+Done, you're great.

 **If you are using Windows Linux**